appscode/blog/content/post/gke-mariadb/index.md

 ## Overview

-The databases that KubeDB support are MariaDB, MySQL, Elasticsearch, MongoDB, PostgreSQL, Redis, Percona XtraDB, ProxySQL, Memcached and PgBouncer.
+The databases that KubeDB supports are MariaDB, MySQL, Elasticsearch, MongoDB, PostgreSQL, Redis, Percona XtraDB, ProxySQL, Memcached and PgBouncer.
 You can find the guides to all the supported databases [here](https://kubedb.com/).
 In this tutorial we will deploy MariaDB database.
 We will cover the following steps:

 1) Install KubeDB